patrickjames242/HelpKit/README.md

 # HelpKit
-This is a library of various class extensions and convenience classes and functions that I have come to find useful in developing iOS applications.
+HelpKit is a library of various class extensions and convenience classes and functions that I have come to find useful in developing iOS applications.
 Below are just a few examples.

 ## Pins
 Pins represent several convenience extension methods on UIView and UILayoutGuide that simplify the process of setting constraints.